exakat/exakat/docs/Rules.rst

    ?>

-The assignement should be removed.
+The assignment should be removed.

 +------------+----------------------------+
 | Short name | Structures/ThrowsAndAssign |